Volunteer

 Fostering

-The Foster program is open to all in-shelter CHA volunteers who have attended a volunteer orientation and training or to those that have participated in a foster orientation.
+The Foster program is open to all in-shelter CHA volunteers who have attended a volunteer orientation and training or to those who have participated in a foster orientation.
 Foster orientations will only take place on the fifth Wednesday of the month and spots are limited.
 Fill out a foster application HERE.

 IMPORTANT!
 PLEASE NOTE: CHA Animal Shelter rarely has the need for dog/puppy fosters but does regularly need cat/kitten fosters, especially during kitten season (typically April-October).
 While we are always looking for fosters for healthy kittens, we are also specifically looking for fosters that can take sick or bottle-feeding kittens or nursing moms with kittens.
 There will only be one available slot at each orientation for people who are interested in only fostering dogs/puppies as we just do not have the need.
 If you are interested in fostering dogs/puppies on a more regular basis than we can offer, we recommend reaching out to Speak for the UnspokenFranklin County Dog Shelter, or Columbus Humane.